On reconstructing Morse functions with prescribed level sets on $3$-dimensional manifolds and a necessary and sufficient

-\end{Prob} In short, \cite{michalak} has solved the case $m=2$ completely and affirmatively. \cite{kitazawa1} (, followed by the preprint \cite{kitazawa3},) has solved the case $m=3$ with $F_a$ and $F_b$ being orientable. \cite{kitazawa2} has partially solved the case $m=3$ where these surfaces may not be orientable.
-Our result is a necessary and sufficient condition for Problem \ref{prob:1} to be solved affirmatively. \cite{kitazawa2} has found a sufficient condition only.
-There, explicit construction of explicit local Morse functions is essential.
-In considering non-orientable surfaces as preimages of single points, some elementary combinatorial arguments are also essential: they are not in \cite{kitazawa1} or \cite{kitazawa3}.
+\end{Prob} Michalak has solved the case $m=2$ completely and affirmatively in \cite{michalak}.
+In \cite{kitazawa1}, followed by \cite{kitazawa3}, the author has solved the case $m=3,4$ with $F_a$ and $F_b$ being orientable.
+In \cite{kitazawa2}, the author has partially solved the case $m=3$ where these surfaces may not be orientable.
+Our new result is a necessary and sufficient condition for Problem \ref{prob:1} to be solved affirmatively.
+In \cite{kitazawa2}, the author has found a sufficient condition only.
+In these studies, explicit construction of explicit local Morse functions is essential.
+In addition, in considering non-orientable surfaces as regular level sets in \cite{kitazawa2}, some elementary and original combinatorial arguments are also essential and they are not in \cite{kitazawa1} or \cite{kitazawa3}.